 “Royal Caribbean and Celebrity Cruises have enjoyed unprecedented growth in Europe over recent years.
 In order to help ensure we were maximising the commercial opportunities the expansion created, David was brought in to make core recommendations affecting a range of commercial areas both from a shore-side and on-board perspective, as well as to validate existing decisions.
 These were then fed into current yield and future planning models.

 David’s down to earth style enabled him to work effectively with people across the organisation.
 The feedback session was well attended by senior management and we were very satisfied with the outcome.”

 Lars Bech and Ole Brondum, Visit Aalborg and Aalborg Havn

 Aalborg is Denmark’s 4th largest city and is situated in the north of the country and between UK and the countries bordering the Baltic Sea.
-David was asked to review Aalborg’s proposition to cruise lines in order to target an increase in the number of cruise ship calls to the city in 2014 and beyond.
+David was asked to review Aalborg’s proposition to cruise lines in order to target an increase in the number of cruise ship calls to the city.

 It is fair to say that he opened our eyes to new possibilities in relation to cruise lines’ itineraries, the creation of new shore-excursion experiences and in enhancing the existing offering.
 His feedback report was both clear and thorough and used with our existing knowledge, extremely helpful.
 Two years on, Aalborg continues to grow